konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 meant to inform whether a mapped Snapshot is being returned or the original one.

 This task supports variable expansion in tag values from the mapping.
 The currently supported variables are:
+* "{{ timestamp }}" -> The build-date label from the image in the format provided by timestampFormat or %s as the default
-* "{{ timestamp }}" -> The current time in the format provided by timestampFormat or %s as the default
+* "{{ release_timestamp }}" -> The current time in the format provided by timestampFormat or %s as the default
 * "{{ git_sha }}" -> The git sha that triggered the snapshot being processed
 * "{{ git_short_sha }}" -> The git sha reduced to 7 characters
 * "{{ digest_sha }}" -> The image digest of the respective component